20,000 seniors join quest to unlock fatty liver secrets

 Summary

-This study will follow 20,000 elderly people (aged 65+) with fatty liver disease to learn what lifestyle, environmental, and genetic factors affect the condition.
-Researchers aim to understand how fatty liver progresses and to create better ways to assess health risks like liver scarring, heart disease, and muscle loss.
-The goal is to improve prevention and treatment strategies for fatty liver in older adults.
+This study will follow 20,000 elderly people with fatty liver disease to learn what factors affect their health.
+Researchers will look at lifestyle, genetics, and environment to understand how the disease progresses.
+The goal is to create better risk assessment tools and prevention strategies for older adults.

 Get updates